 Doane University has a competitive admission process in which students are considered for admissions based largely on their academic performance and credentials.
 Doane University evaluates each individual student for admission based on their academic merit as previous education, performance test scores, and English proficiency.

-If you would like to apply to Doane University as an International Student, please complete the appropriate application:
+If you would like to apply to Doane University as an International Student, please complete our application

 International Student Application Steps